Back to Globe

 Region

-United States, Sweden, Finland, Germany, Poland, China, India
+United States, Canada, Mexico, Denmark, Sweden, Finland, Germany, Poland, Russia, Estonia, Latvia, Lithuania

 Recent Developments

-01NOAA forecasts 2026 Gulf of Mexico dead zone at 5,574 square miles, above long-term average
+01NOAA’s 2026 Gulf of Mexico forecast estimated a dead zone of 5,574 square miles, slightly above the long-term average of 5,244 square miles.

 Interventions